China Process Server

 Our China process server will handle everything for you efficiently and timely with cost effective results pursuant to the Hague Service Convention.

 Process Service Network serves legal documents in all countries of the world, including International Service of Process in China.
 We will serve your legal documents through the Hague Service Convention, as allowed by law in China (see below).

-Process Service Network specializes in process service in China and has process servers in every area of the country, including Beijing.
+Process Service Network specializes in process service in China and has process servers and investigators in every area of the country, including Beijing.
 However, service must only be made pursuant to the Hague Service Convention (see below).
 We are one of the few firms that handle international service of process and investigations, and offer competitive rates.
 Our job is to cut through the bureaucracy and red tape to get the service completed with as little delay as possible.
 We have been in business since 1978 and have developed close working relationships with key individuals in most countries throughout the world.
 The founder and CEO of Process Service Network was a Political Science major in college with a focus on international relations and is actively involved in a worldwide organization through which he has developed business and personal relationships in over 80 nations worldwide.
 He is also an International Circle member of the World Affairs Council and an Associate Member of the American Bar Association (ABA).

 China is a signatory to The Hague Service Convention (treaty) that governs service of process to be effected between participating nations.
-Service in China may only be made by this method as China process service is not permitted by private party.
+Process service in China may only be made by this method as process service in China is not permitted by private party.
 China considers any other method of service a violation of its sovereignty and will prosecute, both civilly and criminally, for any infringement.
 Service is made by formal service through the Central Authority which itself arranges for service by methods prescribed in that country.
 Documents to be served in accordance with this method must be translated into Mandarin Chinese.
-Since China has specific requirements for completion of the formal request, we prepare the USM-94 form, letters of transmittal, and all other required documents. .
+Since China has specific requirements for completion of the formal request, we prepare the USM-94 form, letters of transmittal, and all other required documents for you.
 Please keep in mind that service must be made pursuant to the Hague Service Convention and our China process server cannot handle the service directly.
 The time frame can range from 3 to 6 months, typically 5 months, but sometimes longer due to COVID-19 issues.
 We can assist with a request for Court Order for Service by Publication due to COVID delays.
 Call us for details at 800-417-7623 or email to firstname.lastname@example.org

 Our China process server handles that cumbersome process for you.

-Most countries require the documents to be translated into the official language of the nation where they are to be served (in this case, Mandarin Chinese).
-The Hague Service Convention requires translation.
+China requires that the documents to be translated into the official language (in this case, Mandarin Chinese).
+The Hague Service Convention also requires translation.
 We offer translation services at rates quoted below.

 If you have questions, call us at 800-417-7623 or email to email@example.com